inwtx/CalyxOS-Wallpaper/README.md

 # CalyxOS-Wallpaper

-A few wallpapers to exhibit to the world your brilliance in using a CalyxOS (non-Goole) cell phone.
+A few wallpapers to exhibit to the world your brilliance in using a CalyxOS (non-Goole) cell phone operating system.
 These work on a Pixel 3a, but should work on other models also.
 Click on the png file names above to download.